The Status of the “Interactive Process” as a Mandatory Legal Obligation for Employers in New York

 (b) Affirmative defense in disability cases.
 In any case where the need for reasonable accommodation is placed in issue, it shall be an affirmative defense that the person aggrieved by the alleged discriminatory practice could not, with reasonable accommodation, satisfy the essential requisites of the job or enjoy the right or rights in question.

 Varone v.
 City of New York, 2003 WL 21787475 (S.D.N.Y.
-2003), may be the only case to address the question whether the interactive process is a mandatory obligation under these statutes.
-There the court held, in a case in which plaintiff's ADA claims were dismissed as time-barred but the NYSHRL and NYCHRL claims survived, that the plaintiff "can defeat summary judgment by producing evidence that a given defendant (a) refused to enter into an interactive process of negotiation, or (b) refused to provide [the plaintiff] with a reasonable accommodation that would have allowed him to perform the essential functions of his job."
+2003), maybe the only case to address the question whether the interactive process is a mandatory obligation under these statutes.
+There the court held, in a case in which plaintiff’s ADA claims were dismissed as time-barred but the NYSHRL and NYCHRL claim survived, that the plaintiff “can defeat summary judgment by producing evidence that a given defendant (a) refused to enter into an interactive process of negotiation, or (b) refused to provide [the plaintiff] with a reasonable accommodation that would have allowed him to perform the essential functions of his job.”
+Id. at *14.
+The court, however, cited no case law as authority for this proposition, nor did it engage in any supporting analysis.

 Regulations promulgated under the NYSHRL go far toward fleshing out the substance of the “reasonable accommodation” requirement.
 And while the substantive provisions of these regulations clearly suggest that engaging in an interactive process is advisable as a means for identifying and providing accommodation, the regulations themselves say little about what that process should consist of or what the legal consequences might be for failing to engage in it.
 Nonetheless, these regulations contain many provisions that warrant noting here.
 We summarize the highlights below: